A sample of CCF QLD’s advocacy achievements from 2019 and beyond are listed below:

-- CCF QLD IR/HR Committee: Drafted a submission to the National Policy Council, which, among other issues, detailed the lengthy delays in approving Enterprise Bargaining Agreements (EBAs) by the Fair Work Commission (FWC).
+- CCF QLD drafted a submission to the National Policy Council, which, among other issues, detailed the lengthy delays in approving Enterprise Bargaining Agreements (EBAs) by the Fair Work Commission (FWC).
 The submission requested that the current practices be reviewed and put forward recommendations.
 Since the submission was lodged there were several positive changes to processes at the Fair Work Commission, particularly in processing times of the EBAs.
 Members have been pleased to report a marked increase in service times by the FWC.

 - CCF QLD surveyed the prequalified CCF QLD membership base and found that most of its members have similar concerns for companies conducting business with TMR.
 In response to this CCF QLD presented a sample of the comments, statistics and an analysis to the Minister for Transport.
 This submission outlined pragmatic and clear solutions to improve efficiency and reduce costs for both TMR and the civil construction industry.
 Going forward, CCF QLD will be conducting the survey every 12 months to gauge improvements, failures and new issues.

 - CCF QLD collaborated with the committee and provided a submission upon request for consultation to government regarding Local Government Electoral (Implementing Stage 2 of Belcarra) and Other Legislation Amendment Bill 2019.
 CCF QLD made several recommendations to improve transparency procedures and offer greater accountability.
 The Act, with amendments, received Parliament assent in October 2019.